rickypc/robotframework-dynamodbsqllibrary/README.rst

 to resort to manual installation.
 This requires installing both the library and its dependencies yourself.

-- Make sure you have `Robot Framework installed <http://code.google.com/p/robotframework/wiki/Installation>`__.
+- Make sure you have `Robot Framework installed`_.

 - Download source distributions (``*.tar.gz``) for the library and its dependencies: